| Eowyn awoke to feel Legolas' lips

 Golradir.

-"Good.
-That should help us," said Legolas.
+"Good; that should help," said Legolas.
 "Lord

 Fingolfin, please ask Master Dínendal to meet me in the